gamesolver/gamesolver.github.io/_solving-connect-four/12-lower-bound-transposition-table.md

 excerpt: "Keeping lower bound of score in addition to upper bounds"
 ---

-When exploring a node with alpha-beta that is not pruned, we get an upper-bound of the score at the end of negamax function.
+When a node is not pruned by alpha-beta, we get an upper-bound of the score at the end of negamax function.
 So far we are storing this upper bound in our transposition table.

-However, our when the exploration is pruned by the alpha-beta cut, the returned score is a lower bound.
-Keeping this lower bound score in a transposition table can help reducing node exploration.
-Note however that, nodes with pruning are less expensive to explore than nodes without pruning (as we only partially explore pruned nodes while we fully explore non-pruned node).
-The expected gain is thus smaller using a lower bound transposition table than a upper bound transposition table.
+However, when the exploration is pruned by an alpha-beta cut, the returned score is a lower bound.
+Keeping and reusing these lower bound scores in a transposition table can help reducing the number of explored nodes.

+however, pruned nodes are less expensive to explore than nodes without pruning (as we only partially explore pruned nodes while we fully explore non-pruned node).
+The expected gain is thus smaller than upper bound transposition tables.

-# Keeping both upper and lower bound in the same Transposition Table.
+# Keeping both upper and lower bound in the same transposition table.

 We want to keep both upper and lower bounds in transposition tables.
-It is possible to instanciate 2 Transposition Tables, one for upper bounds and one for lower bounds.
-It is also possible to store them in the same Transposition Table while adding a flag in the stored value to knwo what kind of bound it is.
-In practice, it appears that the second approach is more efficient for the same overall storage size.
+It is possible to instanciate two transposition tables, one for upper bounds and one for lower bounds.
+It is also possible to store them in the same table while adding a flag in the stored value to differentiate upper and lower bounds.
+In practice, it appears that this second approach is more efficient for the same overall storage size.

 We will thus store both upper and lower bounds in the same transposition table.
-We keep storing the same value for upper bounds and we shift the lower bound values by the max possible score. the number of possible values is doubled and is now 2*(max_score - min_score) and we have to make sure to give one additional bit of storage space to the Transposition Table values.
+We keep storing the same value for upper bounds and we shift (add a constant ofset) the lower bound values by the max possible score. the number of possible values is doubled and is now 2\*(max\_score - min\_score + 1).
+We also have to give one additional bit of storage to each transposition table values.

 The code is updated as below to store the new lower bounds in the alpha-beta pruning loop.
-Note thw new Transposition Table insertion right before returning eary score when score >= beta.
+Note the new transposition table insertion right before returning eary score when score >= beta.
 ```c++
      while(uint64_t next = moves.getNext()) {
           Position P2(P);